-Black Point, along with Rogues Point, James Well, Pine Point and Ardrossan are prime holiday spots and would be severely affected by the mine dust.
+Black Point, along with Rogues Point, James Well, Pine Point and Ardrossan are prime holiday spots and would be severely affected by the closeness of the mine.

 Inappropriateness of locating a mine of this size in a populated rural area, within close proximity to towns and holiday settlements.